 Communal windows and doors are regularly checked to make sure they remain in good working condition during our routine visits.
 Winter can cause for doors to stick or drafts can become noticeable, therefore regular checks and remedial action may be necessary.

 We still undertake routine site inspections, meet with residents, clients and contactors all throughout the winter season however we will be dressed appropriate to the weather conditions ensuring individual safety and health.

-Over the last 18-months we have adapted to the pandemic and Government guidelines as required and this will remain a consistent theme going forward.
-Any changes which will impact services, resident access & usage, and lifestyle will be communicated as and when these arise.
+Covid is still with us but we have adapted to changing Government guidelines as required and this will remain the case going forward.
+Any changes which will impact services, resident access & usage, and lifestyle will be communicated as and when they arise.

 All updates of routine and emergency works, and general visits are available on our online residents portal, in order to keep our residents up to speed of their development's latest news.